miltonllera/neovim-config/README.md

 })
 ```

 This will load a plugin with it's standard configuration.
-For more complex configurations, we create the relevant file in `lua/plugins` (eg. `lua/plugins/foo.lua`) and load it using the require function along with any other option we wish to use for the `use` function:
+For more complex configurations, we create the relevant file in `lua/plugins` (eg. `lua/plugins/foo.lua`) and load it using the require function along with any other option we wish to pass on to the `use` function:

 ```lua
 use({